chetan92/CardValidator/CardValidator-master/README.md

     formatter = Formatter()

 ### Validator
-The validator can be used to validate credit cards and calculate the Luhn check digit for a given number.
+The validator can be used to validate  cards and calculate the Luhn check digit for a given number.

 #### Validate
-To validate a credit card number:
+To validate a  card number:

     luhn.is_valid(number)

-`number` is a string or integer which is the credit card number.
+`number` is a string or integer which is the  card number.

 To calculate the Luhn check digit for a particular number:

     luhn.calculate_check_digit(number)

 Again, `number` is a string or integer.
-For this method, however, it is a partial credit card number.
+For this method, however, it is a partial  card number.
 This method will return the check digit, which is the last digit of the card number, as an integer.

 ### Generator
-To generate a valid credit card number:
+To generate a valid  card number:

     luhn.generate(length)

-This method will return a valid credit card number as a string.
+This method will return a valid  card number as a string.

 ### Formatter
-To check whether a number matches the format of a specified type of credit card use the following methods:
+To check whether a number matches the format of a specified type of  card use the following methods:

 The following card number formats can be detected: